Ted Simon

-Ted Simon (born 1931) is British travel writer noted for circumnavigating the world twice by motorcycle.
+Ted Simon (born 1931) is a British travel writer noted for circumnavigating the world twice by motorcycle.
 He was raised in London by a German mother and a Romanian father.

 Early career

 After studying chemical engineering at Imperial College he began his newspaper career in Paris with the Continental Daily Mail.
 Back in England, whilst undertaking National Service with the RAF he founded Scramble, a magazine for recruits, which caught the attention of Arthur Christiansen, redoubtable editor of the Daily Express, and worked in Fleet Street for ten years.
 He eventually became Features Editor of the Daily Sketch, and shortly before that paper was amalgamated with the Daily Mail in 1964 he left to found and edit a man's magazine, King, which survived for three years.
 He moved to France and contributed to various English newspapers and magazines, including The Observer and Nova.

 His first book, The Chequered Year, or "Grand Prix Year" (U.S. 1972), was an account of the 1970 Formula One season.